MystenLabs/walrus-docs/docs/usage/setup.md

 # deployment.
 #
 # NOTE: THE VALUE INCLUDED HERE IS AN EXAMPLE VALUE.
-# You can get the object ID for the current Walrus devnet deployment as described above.
+# You can get the object ID for the current Walrus Devnet deployment as described above.
 system_object: 0x3243....

 # You can define a custom path to your Sui wallet configuration here.
 If this is unset or `null`,